Eraly-ml/TomatoLeaf-AI-Classifier/model/README.md

-## this link to my chanell there is files from this repository
+## This is link to my chanell there is files from this repository
 https://t.me/TomatoLeafAI/3